-For beer lovers, there’s nothing quite like enjoying a crisp craft beer out.
-But with less selection and even shortages at local stores, many are opting to have it delivered.
+For beer lovers, there’s nothing quite like enjoying a crisp craft beer out with friends.
+But with less selection and even shortages at local stores, many are opting to have their beer delivered instead.

-And services like Beer Drop promise just that: high-quality craft beer, delivered to your door.
-In review, is Beer Drop legit, or are you better finding beer on your own?
+Services like Beer Drop mean you don’t have to sacrifice on quality.
+They promise high-quality craft beer delivered to your door.
+But is Beer Drop legit, or are you better finding beer on your own?

 Brewers are already preparing for potential shortages in 2022.
 It’s worrying small breweries like those in northern Colorado, who expect to be hit by holiday demand and lagging supply.